refactorsaurusrex/journal-cli/README.md

 # Bugs / Suggestions

 So far, I've written this tool with exactly one user in mind: **me**.
 That seems like a prudent choice since I'm not sure how many people out there share my particular obsession with markdown, command line tools, and data security.
 That said, if you like the idea behind `journal-cli` but feel something is missing or could be improved, let's talk.
-Open an [issue][issues] or [email me][profile].
-(I can't promise I will accept changes that weren't agreed upon in advance, so please open the communication lines before writing any code.)
+Open an [issue][issues],  [email me][profile], or post a message on [gitter](https://gitter.im/journal-cli/community).
+I can't promise I will accept changes that weren't agreed upon in advance, so please open the communication lines before writing any code.

 [dl]: https://dynalist.io/
 [tf]: https://www.typeform.com/